Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   Provider (IAP) network referenced below.

   * The recursive resolver can be in the IAP network.
-For most residential users and potentially other networks, the typical case is for the end user's device to be configured (typically automatically through DHCP or RA options) with the addresses of the DNS proxy in the Customer Premise Equipment (CPE), which in turns
+For most residential networks and potentially other networks, the typical case is for the user's device to be configured (typically automatically through DHCP or RA options) with the addresses of the DNS proxy in the Customer Premise Equipment (CPE), which in turns